 Symbol Description Moving parts can entangle, trap, crush, and cut.
 Keep all parts of your body away from machine parts when they move, or whenever motion is possible.
 Motion is possible when the power is on and the machine is not in [EMERGENCY STOP] .
 Secure loose clothing, hair, etc. Remember that automatically controlled devices can start at any time.
 Do not touch rotating tools.
 Keep all parts of your body away from machine parts when they move, or whenever motion is possible.
 Motion is possible when the power is on and the machine is not in [EMERGENCY STOP] .
 Sharp tools and chips can easily cut skin.
 The Regen is used by the spindle drive to dissipate excess power and will get hot.
-Always use care around the Regen.
-There are high voltage components on the machine that can cause electrical shock.
+Always use care around the Regen. Ŕ There are high voltage components on the machine that can cause electrical shock.
 Always use care around high voltage components.

-Symbol Description Long tools are dangerous, especially at spindle speeds higher than 5000 RPM.
+Symbol Description 14 There are high voltage components on the machine that can cause electrical shock.
+Take care to avoid opening electrical enclosure unless components are de-energized or proper personal protective equipment is worn.
+Arc flash ratings are on the nameplate.
+Long tools are dangerous, especially at spindle speeds higher than 5000 RPM.
 The tools can break and eject from the machine.
 Remember that machine enclosures are intended to stop coolant and chips.
 Enclosures may not stop broken tools or thrown parts.
 Always check your setup and tooling before you start machining.
 Machining operations can create hazardous chips, dust or mist.
 This is function of the materials being cut, the metalworking fluid and cutting tools used and the machining speeds/feeds.
 It is up to the owner/operator of the machine to determine if personal protective equipment such as safety goggles or a respirator is required and also if a mist extraction system is needed.
 Some models have a provision for connecting a mist extraction system.
 Always read and understand the Safety Data Sheets (SDS) for the workpiece material, the cutting tools and the metalworking fluid.